• A closeup of three lobed leaves with plants in the background.

 Description

-• Amur maple is a deciduous large shrub or small tree that grows to 20 feet, with brilliant red fall color.
-May grow in either a multi-stemmed or single-trunk form.
+• Amur maple is a deciduous large shrub or small tree that grows up to 20 feet and has brilliant red fall color.
+It may grow in either a multi-stemmed or single-trunk form.

-• The leaves are opposite, 3-lobed with toothed margins, and are longer than they are wide.
+• Leaves are opposite, three-lobed with toothed margins, and longer than they are wide.

 • Flowers are fragrant, white, and arranged in loose clusters.
 Bloom time is April and May when new foliage appears.

-• Fruits are red, ¾ - 1 inch long, double-winged samaras typical of maple trees.
-Each fruit has two seeds.
+• Fruits are red, ¾ to 1 inch long, double-winged samaras typical of maple trees.
+Each fruit contains two seeds.

 Habitat

-Amur maple is found in open woodlands, forest edges, open disturbed areas, roadsides, and in ornamental landscapes.
+Amur maple is found in open woodlands, forest edges, disturbed areas, roadsides, and ornamental landscapes.
 It grows in a wide range of soil types and moisture levels.
-It will tolerate shade, and is often planted as a small understory tree.
+It tolerates shade and is often planted as a small understory tree.

 Means of spread and distribution

-Amur maple is reported as present in 42 counties in Minnesota, especially in the northeastern part of the state.
+Amur maple has been reported in 42 counties in Minnesota, especially in the northeastern part of the state.

-Amur maple has been found to produce allelopathic chemicals.
-It can alter habitats, invading prairies, grasslands, or open woodlands and adding a shrub layer.
+Amur maple can produce allelopathic chemicals.
+It can alter habitats by invading prairies, grasslands, and open woodlands and creating a shrub layer.
 It will displace native shrubs and understory trees in open woods and shade out other sun-loving native species.

 Prevention and management